-MDC, NRCS, SWCD Engineer, or a private Missouri Licensed PE have the responsibility for determining the need for the practice, for design of the practice based upon the minimum extent necessary, and to certify that the completed practice meets NRCS standards and specifications within commission policy
+MDC, NRCS, SWCD Engineer, or a private Missouri Licensed PE have the responsibility for determining the need for the practice, the design of the stabilization and certifying the completed construction meets the design.
+The practice design should be based on the minimum extents necessary for all features of the practice.
+Private Engineers are not to sign the contract, change orders or payments.
+Approval signatures on State Cost-Share documents shall be completed by